dzh-ad/dzh-ad/README.md

 ### Hi there 👋

+Programming enthusiast interested in the intersection of chemistry, clean energy, data science, and computer science.

 <!--
 **dzh-ad/dzh-ad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.